gsoft-inc/sg-orbit/README.md

 #### Lerna

 [Lerna](https://github.com/lerna/lerna) is used to manage this monorepo.
-The packages of the monorepo can be found in the [packages](https://github.com/gsoft-inc/sg-brand/tree/master/packages) directory.
+The packages of the monorepo can be found in the [packages](/packages) directory.

-Exceptionally the website is not managed by the monorepo tooling since it's not meant to be published as an NPM package.
+Exceptionally the website is not managed by the monorepo tooling since it's not meant to be published as an npm package.
 The website can be found in the [website](https://github.com/gsoft-inc/sg-brand/tree/master/website) directory.

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.

-When Lerna is configured to use Yarn, the installation of the NPM dependencies and the management of the packages inter-dependencies will be delegated to Yarn.
+When Lerna is configured to use Yarn, the installation of the npm dependencies and the management of the packages inter-dependencies will be delegated to Yarn.
 It result in an increase of performance and a more reliable experience than using the same features from Lerna.
-The native integration between Lerna and Yarn make it worthwill to switch from NPM to Yarn for this project.
+The native integration between Lerna and Yarn make it worthwill to switch from npm to Yarn for this project.

 So why do we use Lerna if Yarn workspace take care of everything?